Once you log into Ziflow, you will see the Proofs List. From there, click on the Create Proof button in the upper right corner.

 Skip on new version (Enterprise edition only) - this setting allows skipping a stage when a new proof version is added.
 This way, you can speed up the decision process and eliminate stages that do not need to be repeated in the recent proof version.

-Trigger (Enterprise edition only) - select how and when you want the stage to start.
+Trigger (Business & Enterprise edition only) - select how and when you want the stage to start.
+Read more about automated workflow in the Sequential & Parallel Workflows article.

 Set a deadline - this setting allows you to set a deadline for your reviewers.
 By default, once a proof has reached its deadline, an auto-reminder goes out to reviewers who have not taken action on the proof.
 You can also manually send out reminders from the proof summary page.
 The Enterprise edition allows you to create auto-reminders to trigger before and after the deadline has been reached.